DragonBox/uplift-documentation/source/howto/working_on_two_projects.rst

 - Run 2 instances of Unity - one on Project and one on Module (See: `faq-unity-instances`)
 - Copy files manually between Module and Project (by any means you want: copy, git, Makefile, or any tool you enjoy using)

-..
-TODO: Think about caveats of using links
-   There might be some problems with using links, for example when committing them to Git.